Maid of Sker (video game): Reception

 Maid of Sker received "mixed or average" reviews, according to review aggregator Metacritic.

 Andrew King of GameSpot rated the game 4 out of 10, writing that the story and surroundings were initially interesting, but the overall gameplay experience became increasingly disappointing and occasionally frustrating, and took issue with the predictable plot development and ending.
 Eurogamer writer Vikki Blake thought the gameplay was frustrating at times, but she found the overall experience became more enjoyable over time.
 She lamented the lack of emotional connection to the game's protagonist, Thomas, and concluded that Maid of Sker "does little to surprise the player or push the genre forward".

 Hooked Gamers praised the game for its music and beautiful scenery while criticizing it for not being complex enough, giving the game a 90/100.
 GamerMAG praised the game's sound and graphic design, but criticised it for "unkillable opponents and several strange design solutions", giving it an 80/100.
 GameSpace, Gamers' Temple, and The Games Machine rated the game 8/10, praising the game's narrative.
 Jeuxvideo.com criticised faults revolving around the AI while praising the game's story.
-TheSixthAxis gave the game a 7/10 and praised its sound design and atmosphere, calling it a "Victorian horror that deserves a rousing reception".

 Wccftech criticised the game for "not breaking the mold of the Resident Evil formula in any significant way" and not being innovative enough, however they praised the game for its horror elements, rating it 73/100.
 Edge rated the game a 5/10 and criticised its slow pacing.
 PC Invasion rated it a 4/10, writing, "while the game has great visuals and design, everything else, from its gameplay systems to its progression and foes, is so weak and ill-considered that I can't imagine most people enjoying what little it has to offer".
 Meristation rated it 6.8/10, noting the inspiration its story drew from the styles of authors Edgar Allan Poe and H. P. Lovecraft, but criticised the game's stealth mechanic and save system.

 Related media

 On November 12, 2021, Wales Interactive announced Sker Ritual, a spiritual successor to the game, which was set to launch in Q2 2022 for Windows and a later date for PlayStation 5 and Xbox Series X/S. It will be a co-op survival first-person shooter.
 On May 9, 2022, the Windows release was updated to summer 2022 and the console releases were said to be later in 2022.
-It was released on Steam's early access in October 2022.
-It is set to leave early access in Q1 2023.
+It was released on Steam's early access in October 2022, with an expected release date of Q1 2023.
+Sker Ritual was eventually released on April 18, 2024, for Windows, PlayStation 5 and Xbox Series X/S to "Mixed or Average" reviews on Metacritic.